InsaneMonster/NistRng/README.rst

 **Features**

-- All the test in the **NIST** paper vectorized and optimized the better I could
+- All the test in the **NIST** paper vectorized and optimized the best I could
 - Class structure for each test allowing for easy debug and use, both in script and inside broader applications
 - Utility functions to pack the sequence in 8-bits using numpy and to run the tests in multiple ways
 - Cache system both at function level and at test level to improve performance